-Date Name I request family and medical leave for the following reason: (check all that apply) for the birth of my child; for the placement of a child for adoption or foster care; to care for my child who has a serious health condition; to care for my parent who has a serious health condition; to care for my spouse who has a serious health condition; or because I am seriously ill and unable to perform the essential functions of my position.
-I acknowledge my obligation to provide medical certification of my serious health Condition or that of a family member in order to be eligible for family and medical leave within 15 days of the request for certification.
-I acknowledge receipt of information regarding my obligations under the family and medical leave policy of the school district.
-I request that my family and medical leave begin on and I request leave a follows: (check one) Continuous I anticipate that I will be able to return to work on Intermittent leave for the serious health condition of myself, parent, or child when medicall necessary Details of the needed intermittent leave: I anticipate returning to work at my regular schedule on reduced work schedule for the serious health condition of myself, parent, or child when medically necessary Details of needed reduction in work schedule as follows:
+Date Name I request family and me lical leave for the following reason: (check all that apply) to care for my ch to care for my pa to care for my sp y child; for the placement of a child for adoption or foster care; ild who has a serious health condition; rent who has a serious health condition; ouse who has a serious health condition; or ously ill and unable to perform the essential functions of my position. gation to provide medical certification of my serious health Condition or that order to be eligible for family and medical leave within 15 days of the request I acknowledge receipt of policy of the school dist of information regarding my obligations under the family and medical leave rict. follows: (check one) ly and medical leave begin on and I request leave as ticipate that I will be able to return to work on Intermittent leav necessary ve for the serious health condition of myself, parent, or child when medically Details of the ne eeded intermittent leave: I anticipate returning to work at my regular schedule on reduced work s medically neces schedule for the serious health condition of myself, parent, or child when sary Details of needed reduct ion in work schedule as follows: